epfl-ada/ada-2021-project-escouade/README.md

 ### Method

-We created four notebooks, one for pre-processing and one for each question.
-This allows us to better distribute the work within the team and reduce the risk of conflict
+We created four notebooks (in src directory), one for pre-processing and one for each question.
+This allows us to better distribute the work within the team and reduce risks of conflict

 #### Notebook_0: Preprocessing
 To answer our questions, we need to select relevant elements in each dataset in order to reduce their size and therefore the following tasks' computing time.